The Ten Most Common Chinese Surnames

 Finally, the tenth most common Chinese surname is Wu.
 The name for this surname originates in the ancient state of Wu in the present Jiangsu Province.

 The Mandarin spelling and pronunciation of this surname is Wu.
 Cantonese and Hakka speakers spell and pronounce Wu as Ng.
 Minnan and Hokkien speakers use the Romanization and spelling of Ngoh or Goh for Wu.

-Among the Chinese, there are only about 400 surnames which are used.
-The ten most commonly used among Chinese have been listed in this hub.
+Among the Chinese, there are only about 400 surnames that are used.
+The ten most commonly used among Chinese have been listed in this article.

 Ten Most Common Chinese Surnames